thebrumby/HotWalletClaimer/README.md

 We aim to expand this script to include other projects suggested by our users in the coming weeks and months.
 However, we do not endorse any projects, some of which may have little to no real-world value and may try to upsell additional features for a price.

+## 🎥 Step-by-Step Video Walkthrough 🎬

+Follow each step, from server setup, downloading and installing the script, configuring the options, and initiating your own automated claims with the [Video Walkthrough](#videos).

 ## ☕ If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot).
 Your support is much appreciated and encourages the effort to make everything public.

 💡 **HINT:** Some apps allow only one game account per Telegram account.
 For **HOT**: You can only register **one** blockchain account for **each** Telegram account.
 However, once the seed phrase has been created and you have made your first claim, you can then log into any game account, using any Telegram account, by using the 12-word seed phrase.
 This allows you to manage multiple game accounts from a single Telegram or manage each wallet with its own Telegram login if you prefer.